josh-hs-ko/Thesis/README.md

 #### Thesis.Examples.MinCoinChange
 Solving the minimum coin change problem with the Greedy Theorem and algebraic ornamentation.
+Several code fragments mysteriously make Agda hang, but should be type-correct.
+These fragments are commented out and postulated.
+Even so, this file can still take a long time to typecheck.

 #### Thesis.Examples.Nat
 Peano-style natural numbers.